npm/multi-fs/README.md

-I think it'd be great to have `createReadStream(p, cb)` and `createWriteStream(p, cb)` methods on the client, especially since all the targets (fs, ssh2, manta, etc.) support streams already.
+I think it'd be great to have `createReadStream(p, cb)` and `createWriteStream(p, cb)` methods on the client, especially since all the targets (fs, ssh2, etc.) support streams already.

 However, especially for readable streams, it's not at all clear how to handle inconsistencies.
 Right now, `readFile` will raise an